meatnordrink/notebook/non-work/music_to_get.md

 * Emancipator
     * Soon it will be cold enough (album)
     * New album (mountain something) - when out
+        * Labyrinth
+        * She gone to the river

     * Safe in the steep cliffs
         * Vines
 * Tycho